ruby-syntax-tree/syntax_tree/README.md

 * call `visit(child)` with each child that you want to visit
 * call nothing if you're sure you don't want to descend further

+There are a couple of visitors that ship with Syntax Tree that can be used as examples.
+They live in the [lib/syntax_tree/visitor](lib/syntax_tree/visitor) directory.

 ### visit_method

 When you're creating a visitor, it's very easy to accidentally mistype a visit method.
 Unfortunately, there's no way to tell Ruby to explicitly override a parent method, so it would then be easy to define a method that never gets called.
 To mitigate this risk, there's `Visitor.visit_method(name)`.
 This method accepts a symbol that is checked against the list of known visit methods.
 If it's not in the list, then an error will be raised.
 It's meant to be used like: